Rhodes Scholarship: Allocation of scholarships

 Four South African boys' schools were mentioned in Rhodes's will, each to receive an annual scholarship: the Boys High School in Stellenbosch (today known as Paul Roos Gymnasium); the Diocesan College (Bishops) in Rondebosch; the South African College Schools (SACS) in Newlands; and St Andrew's College in Grahamstown.
 These have subsequently been opened also to former students of their partner schools (girls' or co-educational schools).

 During the ensuing 100 years, the trustees have added about another 40 scholarships at one time or another, though not all have continued.
 Some of these extended the scheme to Commonwealth countries not mentioned in the will.
-A more detailed allocation by region by year can be found at Rhodes Scholarship Allocations.
 Very brief summaries of some of the terms and conditions can be found on the trust's website.
 Complete details can be obtained from the nominating countries.

 As of 2018, scholars are selected from over 20 Rhodes constituencies (64 countries) worldwide.
 In 2015, the Rhodes Scholarship extended into new territories, first with the announcement of a number of scholarships for China, later with the announcement of one to two scholarships per year for the United Arab Emirates.
 The organization administering the scholarships is preparing to begin naming scholars from China.
 The move into China is the biggest expansion since women became eligible in the 1970s.

 Controversies

 Exclusion of women

 The Rhodes Scholarship was originally, as per the language used in Rhodes's will, open only to "male students."
-That stipulation would not change until 1977.
-Rhodes developed his scholarships partly through conversation with William Thomas Stead, editor of The Pall Mall Gazette and confidant of Rhodes, and at one time an executor of the Will who was stricken from the role when he objected to Rhodes's ill-fated effort to seize the Transvaal.
-Shortly after Rhodes's death, Stead implied in a published article about the Will that he suggested that Rhodes open the scholarships to women, but Rhodes refused.
+That stipulation did not change until 1977.
+Rhodes developed his scholarships partly through conversation with William Thomas Stead, editor of The Pall Mall Gazette and confidant of Rhodes, and at one time an executor of the will, who was stricken from the role when he objected to Rhodes's ill-fated effort to seize the Transvaal.
+Shortly after Rhodes's death, Stead implied in a published article about the will that he suggested that Rhodes open the scholarships to women, but Rhodes refused.
 Nothing more is said on the matter.

 After his death, the will was under the control of the Board of Trustees of the Rhodes Trust.
 In 1916, however, the trustees introduced a bill into the House of Commons that, catering to popular British sentiment during the War, "revoked and annulled" the scholarships for Germans.
 Since then, legal control over the will has resided with Parliament.

 In 1970, the trustees established the Rhodes Visiting Fellowships.
 Unlike the regular scholarship, a Visiting Fellow was expected to have a doctorate or comparable degree, and to use the two-year funded study to engage in independent research.
 Only 33 Visiting Fellowships were awarded.

 In 1975, Parliament passed the Sex Discrimination Act of 1975 that banned discrimination based on sex, including in education.
 The trustees then applied to the Secretary of State for Education to admit women into the scholarship, and in 1976 the request was granted.
 In 1977, women were finally admitted to the full scholarship.